jakubkottnauer/hull-solver/README.md

 Build the project with: `xbuild`

-Run with: `mono ./bin/Debug/HullSolver.exe inputFile precision`
+Run with: `mono ./bin/Debug/HullSolver.exe -f <path> -p <number> -h <heuristic name>`

 See more info at http://fsharp.org/use/mac/

-# Run
+# Usage

+`HullSolver.exe -f <path> -p <number> -h <heuristic name>`
-The program can be executed either by running the executable or from the command line with arguments `inputFile` (path to a file with the problem you want to solve) and `precision` (determines the size of the box at which the algorithm stops - try to fiddle with this value to get good results).
+- `-f` - path to a file with the problem you want to solve
+- `-p` - float size under which the domains need to get to finish the calculation - try to fiddle with this value to get good results.
+If unspecified, 1.0 will be used.
+- `-h` - heuristic you want to use, currently supported values are `rand`, `max-cand`, `dom-first`.
+If unspecified, `rand` will be used.

 The file path when running under Mono on Linux/OSX is relative to the root of the project!
-E.g. `mono ./bin/Debug/HullSolver.exe tests/test1 0.5`.
+E.g. `mono ./bin/Debug/HullSolver.exe -f tests/test1 -p 0.5`.

 # License
 GNU GPL